Enhance Your Well-Being with Ethically Sourced Products and Holistic Services in Liverpool

 In basic terms there are several different classes of crystal out there: –

-Here I will discuss natural verses enhanced crystals and go through the differences and what the terms mean, with some examples of crystals that belong in that group.
+Here I will discuss natural verses crystal enhancements and go through the differences and what the terms mean, with some examples of crystals that belong in that group.
 I will look at man-made and synthetics crystals as well as some of the fakes out there in another post.

 The accepted definition of natural crystals and gemstone is those collected and broken to a smaller size and sometimes polished or tumbled.
 A lot of crystals sold in occult and spiritual shops fall into this bracket, but probably not as many as customers would imagine.